acoderu/BallChase/ros2_ball_chase_ws/docs/StateManagement.md

   - Lower values mean more precise position estimates
   - Example: Uncertainty of 0.1m means our position estimate could be off by up to 10cm

+> **For Beginners**: Think of confidence as "How sure are we that we're looking at the right ball?" while uncertainty is "How precisely do we know where the ball is?"
+You can be very confident you're tracking the right ball (high confidence) but still be uncertain about its exact position (high uncertainty).

+> **For Experts**: Our implementation uses a Bayesian approach to confidence estimation, maintaining belief distributions over detection quality.
+Uncertainty is modeled using covariance matrices derived from the Kalman filter in the Fusion Node, with eigenvalue analysis to detect anisotropic uncertainty growth in specific dimensions.

 These concepts work together in our system.
 High confidence often correlates with low uncertainty, but not always.
 For instance, we might be very confident we're tracking the correct ball (high confidence), but still have imprecise position estimates due to sensor limitations (high uncertainty).

 #### System Confidence Calculation